 - Decide which Bible version you are going to copy from and stick with it for your future challenges.
 Personally, my favourite version is the King James and I use it for inductive study, reading, and Bible writing.

-- Join my Facebook group, Deeper in God Bible Studies so you can get the link to the Private Library here on my blog.
-This Private Library is available to my email subscribers as well as members of the Deeper in God Bible Studies group.
+- Join my own study community called DIG Bible Study Community so you can get the link to the Private Library here on my blog.
+This Private Library is available to my email subscribers as well as members of the DIG Community.

 - In the Private Library, check out the Writing Plan list and download and print the current Bible Writing Plan or a previous Writing Plan we have completed in the past.